vanderbilt-internal-medicine/vanderbilt-internal-medicine.github.io/docs/introduction/introduction-disclaimers.md

 as well as practice at VUMC and the Nashville VA.
 The handbook is not intended to replace more comprehensive references or guides.

-Images are used sparingly, but when used are either created by the authors themselves, available by public domain or reproduced under fair use.
+Images are used sparingly, but when used are created by the authors themselves, available by public domain, or reproduced under fair use.